 There are occasions when a child may need to stay after school.
-If this occurs, the student or school personnel will be responsible for notifying the parent, and the reason.
+If this occurs, the student or school personnel will be responsible for notifying the parent and specifying the reason.
 This may be arranged ahead of time, or a call made to the home that day.
 No child will be held after school without parental permission.

-Student Pick-Up & Drop-Off
+Student Pick Up & Drop Off

 It is essential that parents/guardians follow the school's traffic patterns before and after school.
-Schools have designated pickup and dropoff zones for students that do not interfere with bus loading, unloading, and staff parking.
-To ensure the safety of all the school children, please take your time, drive slow, wait in line, and be patient.
+Schools have designated pickup and dropoff zones for students that do not interfere with bus loading and unloading and staff parking.
+To ensure the safety of all schoolchildren, parents are asked to take their time, drive slowly, wait in line, and be patient.
 Cell phone use is prohibited while driving on and around school property.